nopnop2002/esp8266_ethernet/README.md

 [This](https://github.com/d-a-v/W5500lwIP) driver replaces the WiFi driver with an Ethernet driver.
+You can use Ethnernet with only a few changes.

 ```
 +---------------+